Master of Conflict Management and Resolution

 Course learning outcomes

-On successful completion of Master of Conflict Management and Resolution, JCU graduates will be able to:
+On successful completion of the Master of Conflict Management and Resolution, JCU graduates will be able to:

 LB5525:03 Conflict Analysis